wencash/about/README.md

 **ERC-20 contract: [0xEBA6145367b33e9FB683358E0421E8b7337D435f](https://etherscan.io/token/0xEBA6145367b33e9FB683358E0421E8b7337D435f)**

+**/!\ Wencash L1 chain is still not released.
+As long as the Wencash L1 chain and its bridge from/to Ethereum are not released, WEN ERC-20 token may be seen as a memecoin, relying on "WEN" memes.**

-**/!\ Wencash is still not released, below is the future draft description that will be on [CoinMarketCap](https://coinmarketcap.com/).
-The launch is divided into several phases planned between 2023 and 2024:**
+**Below is the future draft description that will be on [CoinMarketCap](https://coinmarketcap.com/).**
+**The launch is divided into several phases:**

 - ✅ **WEN ERC-20 token and locked liquidity pools deployments.**
 - ❌ **Wencash v1 standalone chain launch.**